 - Vacuum or forceps

-Most nurse midwives work with obstetricians.
-If complications or medical conditions develop during pregnancy, the woman will be referred to an obstetrician for a consult or to take over her care.
+Most nurse midwives work with OBs.
+If complications or medical conditions develop during pregnancy, the woman will be referred to an OB for a consult or to take over her care.

 Prenatal care - health care provider; Pregnancy care - health care provider